samathaluca/fallen/README.md

 - slack response end tests
 1. My app has been testing by various student from the Slack community and by friends and family members throughout development.
 When needed notes were made and identified bugs were fixed.
-The console error mentioned in the index.html section above still showed in opera but tutor advice was that this warning is pre-emptive and relating to futre versions of chrome so nothing can be done at the moment before next version launch.
+The console error mentioned in the index.html section above still showed in opera but tutor advice was that this warning is pre-emptive and relating to future versions of chrome so nothing can be done at the moment before next version launch.
 The final 2 problems of line length in app.py and env.py were corrected leaving one problem listed in app.py  as follows:
 ```
 /workspace/fallen